 In 2000, I developed The Safe Kids/Safe Dogs Project with a focus on reducing dog-related injuries to children through education.
 Over the years, I added adaptations for adults, different professions that may encounter dogs, dog owners, etc. After Thanksgiving, I realized I had to address the other end of life and interaction with dogs.

 I have owned four dogs that passed different therapy dog screenings.
-I have worked with both Alzheimer’s and Dementia patients and did some time at a rehab hospital for children with serious disabilities.
+I have worked with both Alzheimer’s and Dementia patients and did some time doing pet therapy at a rehab hospital for children with serious disabilities.
+I am the parent of an autistic child and some of my clients have had children on the spectrum.
 Dogs can be wonderful, calming, soothing, comforting.
-I have seen residents open up, show emotion, talk, and engage with the dog when they shut out most others.
+I have seen residents and children open up, show emotion, talk, and engage with the dog when they shut out most others.
 I have seen so many wonderful things happen with seniors and dogs.
 However, we have to remember things may not go this way.

 I love seeing videos and pictures of seniors responding to animals.
 I fondly remember the work I did as a young woman with dogs and nursing care facility residents.
 I hope that this pup will become a therapy dog.
 But I am also a realist.
 Not all dogs (or cats) are able to handle the environments we want them to enter.
 It is important that we know how to identify stress signals in our pets and respond accordingly.
 Punishing stress signs does nothing to help the situation.
 Even if a person had cognitive impairments, allowing behaviors that are concerning to the critter will do nothing to help the situation.
 Be smart, be responsible and make these visits enjoyable and safer for all.